• Skip to primary navigation

 Ingredients for plum sauce.

-Plums – It doesn’t really matter if the plums are over-ripe or still on the firm side.
-You may find that very ripe plums will be sweeter than under-ripe ones, in which case you should adjust the amount of sugar you add so that the sauce isn’t too sweet.
+Plums - It doesn't matter if the plums are over-ripe or still on the firm side.
+You may find that very ripe plums will be sweeter than under-ripe ones, in which case you should adjust the amount of sugar you add so that the sauce isn't too sweet.

 Shallots – I like to use shallots rather than onions because the shallots have less of a sharp taste.